Ttl/sd-webui-mixed-precision-vae/README.md

 # Usage

 There are no configurable options.
-The extension is applied automatically when VAE is loaded in half precision at the start of image generation.
-If single precision VAE is used (`--no-half-vae`) extension is not applied.
+The extension is applied automatically at the start of image generation if VAE has been loaded in half precision.
+If single precision VAE is used (`--no-half-vae`) the extension is not applied.
 A message is printed to the output terminal after generating the first image if the extensions has been applied or not.
+A message is also printed if any of the layers are converted to single precision.

 This extensions should be compatible with Stable Diffusion versions, 1.x, 2.x and SDXL.